df-mcserver/DFProxyPlugin/PLUGIN_SPEC.md

 <details><summary>Click to expand</summary>

 Similar to [BungeeCord's implementation](https://www.spigotmc.org/wiki/bukkit-bungee-plugin-messaging-channel/#connect), connects a player to the specified subserver, connected to the proxy.
-Returns a status update to allow servers to write custom logic
+Returns a status update to allow servers to write custom logic for when a connect fails.
+Same name as the BungeeCord implementation, to make it easier to switch between the two.

 #### Arguments
 1. Server name of the server to attempt to send the player too

 #### Responses
-Implementations should listen for the `Connect` message to get the response.
 1. Whether or not the connection was successful (String, "true"/"false")
 </details>